House of X and Powers of X: Part 7: "It Will Be Done"

 On Krakoa, X and Magneto contact Marvel Girl to monitor the mission.
 Wolverine and Nightcrawler are successful in destroying the collars, but the ship is boarded by Orchis forces.
-The humans activate the Mother Mold, not knowing whether it will be sane or not.
+The humans activate Mother Mold, not knowing whether it will be sane or not.
 X tells them to do whatever it takes to stop it.
 Nightcrawler teleports Wolverine onto the collar before being instantly evaporated by the sun.
-Wolverine's healing factor allows him time to carve through it before he too is evaporated as the Mother Mold hurtles into the sun.
+Wolverine's healing factor allows him time to carve through it before he too is evaporated as Mother Mold hurtles into the sun.

 With the mission complete, Cyclops tries to locate Jean's pod, but Doctor Gregor executes him.
 The Sentinel drones arrive, intercept Jean's pod, and work to kill her.
 As his proteges have seemingly all died at the hands of humans once again, X cries and vows "no more".

 Part 8: "Something Sinister"

-In the past, Professor X and Magneto meet with Mr. Sinister to elicit his help in building a database of mutant DNA.
+In the past, Professor X and Magneto meet with Mister Sinister to elicit his help in building a database of mutant DNA.
 Several months before the Krakoan nation is established, Professor X arranges a meeting between Cypher and Krakoa, and gets the former to work on developing a unique language for mutantkind.
 A thousand years into the future, post-humanity offers to be willingly assimilated by the Phalanx, and await to see if the Phalanx finds them acceptable.

 Part 9: "Society"

 On Krakoa, X, Magneto, Storm, and Polaris assemble and are joined by five other mutants: Tempus, Proteus, Hope Summers, Elixir, and Egg.
-Magneto explains that the five mutants, collectively known as The Five, are able to revive deceased mutants.
+Magneto explains that the five mutants, collectively known as The Five, are able to combine their powers to revive deceased mutants.
 Storm brings The Five and the revived mutants out, proudly announcing that The Five has allowed the nation of Krakoa to defeat death.
 The revived mutants enter the crowd as Storm calls them the "Heroes of Krakoa".

 Part 10: "For the Children"

 In the past, Professor X meets with Forge to discuss modifying Cerebro in order to create a backup for every mutant mind on the planet.
-Several months before the Krakoan nation is established, Professor X and Magneto recruit Emma to their cause.
+Several months before the Krakoan nation is established, Professor X and Magneto recruit Emma Frost to their cause.
 Professor X later uses Cerebro to invite every mutant - hero or villain - to Krakoa.
 Namor refuses Professor X's invitation.
 A thousand years into the future, the Phalanx agree to assimilate post-humanity, with the Phalanx eventually merging with their masters, the godlike Dominion.
 However the assimilation of post-humanity will destroy the Earth and kill every living thing on it.